mwt5345/DeepLenseSim/Model_II/README.md

 # Model II

-This data set constitutes simulations that are to those in our original papers but with changes to the instument systematics to approximate an Euclid survey.
+This data set constitutes simulations that are close to those in our original papers but with changes to the instument systematics to approximate an Euclid survey.

 ## Source galaxy
 - Modeled with simple Sersic light profile